Why do people cheat in loving relationships?

 Commitment issues can stem from attachment issues you had with your parents when you were a child, even a baby.

-Cheating you love or someone you love may have more to do with your childhood than your love for your partner.
+Cheating on someone you love may have more to do with your childhood than your love for your partner.
 Betraying the person you love feels similar to the betrayal you felt as a child when your parents didn’t meet your needs.

 12. Feelings of inadequacy.

 A constant feeling of not being enough, whether enough for your partner or in life, is a common reason people cheat.
-No matter what you do or have, it feels never enough, and you are constantly striving to find more.
+No matter what you do or have, it feels never enough, and you constantly strive to find more.